 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-All candidates must take the English Literature Admissions Test (ELAT), normally at their own school or college, on Thursday 2 November 2017.
+All candidates must take the English Literature Admissions Test (ELAT) in their own school or college or other approved test centre on Thursday 2 November 2017.
+Candidates must make sure they are available to take the test at this time.
 Separate registration for this test is required and the final deadline for entries is Sunday 15 October 2017.
 It is the responsibility of the candidate to ensure that they are registered for this test.
-See the www.elat.org.uk for further details.
+We strongly recommend making the arrangements in plenty of time before the deadline.

 Candidates are required to submit one recent example of writing, by Friday 10 November 2017.
 This should be a marked essay produced in the normal course of your school or college work and should not have been rewritten after marking.
 Preferably it should be an analytical discussion of a topic or topics in the field of English literature, though an English language topic is permissible.
 It should not be a short timed essay, a critical commentary on particular passages of text (practical criticism exercises), or a piece of creative writing.